 Hand attrition really makes you feel like you’re exhausted and time is running out.
 When you can no longer play two cards on your turn, or when you fall to zero health (or less), you are exhausted and out for the rest of the scenario.

-The game rules automate monster/opponent actions using monster-specific action decks and a series of monster priorities determining who gets targeted, etc. The scenarios mix-and-match monster role (archer, guard, boss, cultist, etc.), which determine stats and abilities; competence (regular or elite), and type (bandit, living bones, Inox, fire elemental, etc.) which determine actions and initiative, thus providing enormous versatility.
+The game rules automate monster/opponent actions using monster-specific action decks and a series of monster priorities determining who gets targeted, etc. The scenarios mix-and-match monster role (archer, guard, boss, cultist, etc.), which determine actions and initiative; competence (regular or elite), and type (bandit, living bones, Inox, fire elemental, etc.) which determine stats and abilities, thus providing enormous versatility.

 I have greatly enjoyed the strategic and tactical aspects of the game: choosing your action cards before each adventure, discovering winning combos, identifying synergies between different characters, planning the missions.
 There isn’t a bad card among the character action decks!